Fox-ML-infrastructure/FoxML_Core/LEGAL/ENTERPRISE_DELIVERY.md

 **Options:**
 1. **Client-Owned** — Client receives full ownership of custom code, configs, and strategies
 2. **Exclusive License** — Client receives exclusive license (requires premium pricing)
-3. **Non-Exclusive License** — Client receives internal-use license; Consultant may reuse generalized elements
+3. **Non-Exclusive License** — Client receives internal-use license; Licensor may reuse generalized elements

 **Default (unless specified otherwise):**
 - Client-specific logic, configs, and strategy code → Client-owned
 - Generic patterns and improvements → May be generalized into core platform
-- Custom work may be generalized and rolled into core product at Consultant's discretion (unless exclusivity premium is paid)
+- Custom work may be generalized and rolled into core product at Licensor's discretion (unless exclusivity premium is paid)

 **Critical Clause:**
-> "Custom work may be generalized and rolled into the core product at Consultant's discretion, unless Client has purchased exclusivity rights."
+> "Custom work may be generalized and rolled into the core product at Licensor's discretion, unless Client has purchased exclusivity rights."

 This prevents future clients from claiming:
 > "We paid for that feature, you can't give it to others."